 Soul Level

-Soul Level is undoubtedly the easiest stat to explain on this list.
-You will increase your overall Soul Level whenever you rest at a bonfire and use your soul to level up.
+Soul Level will increase your overall Soul Level whenever you rest at a bonfire and use your soul to level up.
 It serves more as a way to tell what strength you are in the game in a very general manner.

 Vitality

-Vitality soft caps at level thirty and again at level fifty.
+Vitality soft caps at level 30 and again at level 30.
 Leveling Vitality past this point is not advised unless there is nothing else left that you want to upgrade, as the increases in health are very minimal.

 Attunement

-Attunement “hard caps” (no further increases of any kind) at level fifty, meaning that you can still put points into the category, but it will not add any more Attunement slots.
-Obviously, this is not advised, but you do you.
+Attunement hard caps at level 50, meaning that you can still put points into the category, but it will not add any more Attunement slots.
+This is not advised, but you do you.

 Endurance

-Endurance hard caps stamina at level forty but only soft caps equipment burden and bleed resistance.
-With that being said, it is only advised that you level Endurance past forty if you are heading towards a “tank” build (one that uses the heaviest weapons and armor).
+Endurance hard caps stamina at level 40 but only soft caps equipment burden and bleed resistance.
+With that being said, it is only advised that you level Endurance past 40 if you are heading towards a tank build.

 Strength

-The name of this statistic implies exactly what it is.
-Your character’s ability to be able to wield heavy weapons, in addition to how well you wield them, is directly tied to your Strength.
+Strength correlates to your character’s ability to be able to wield heavy weapons, in addition to how well you wield them is directly tied to your Strength.

 Certain weapons have stat requirements to wield them.
 Strength, Dexterity, Intelligence, and Faith are all stats that must be leveled to carry weapons of their type.

-For instance, say a heavy weapon such as a Greataxe was set to a level of twenty-five Strength, this would mean that your Strength level must also be set to twenty-five before you can even use it effectively.
+For instance, say a heavy weapon such as a Greataxe has a level 25 Strength requirement; this would mean that your Strength level must also be set to twenty-five before you can even use it effectively.

-Strength also adds damage to Strength-based weapons, meaning leveling up beyond the requirements for your weapon of choice is often something worth considering if you aren’t cutting…err, smashing it anymore.
-Strength soft caps at level twenty and again at level forty.
+Strength also adds damage to Strength-based weapons.
+This means that leveling up beyond the requirements for your weapon of choice is often something worth considering to elevate your damage output.
+Strength soft caps at level 20 and again at level 40.

 Dexterity

-The stat of Dexterity is set up almost exactly like Strength, except instead of Strength-based weapons that strike slowly but deal more damage, Dexterity enhances Dexterity weapons that strike quickly but deal less damage.
+Dexterity is set up almost exactly like Strength, except instead of Strength-based weapons that strike slowly but deal more damage, Dexterity enhances Dex weapons that strike quickly but deal less damage.

-Many Dexterity and Strength weapons also require some points to be put into the opposite trait as well, so be sure to check all the necessary requirements of that weapon before you decide to work towards wielding it.
+Many Dexterity and Strength weapons also require some points to be put into the opposite trait, so be sure to check all the requirements of that weapon before you decide to work towards wielding it.
 A little bit of double-checking in your planning can go a long way towards having an easier time.

 Dexterity also slightly increases the speed of all magic spells that the player can cast.
 This can make it key for using magic against bosses who leave little time to heal, let alone attack.

-Dexterity soft caps at levels twenty and forty just like Strength, but the speed increase for magic attacks hard caps at level forty-five.
+Dexterity soft caps at levels 20 and 40, just like Strength, but the speed increase for magic attacks hard caps at level 45.

 Resistance

-Resistance soft caps at fifteen and again at thirty, reducing the rate of each increase.
+Resistance soft caps at 15 and again at 30, reducing the rate of each increase.

 Intelligence